FEMA vaccination sites to close as California ramps up shots

 The two sites in Oakland and Los Angeles opened in February for an eight-week pilot program that concludes on April 15.
 The sites will switch from the Pfizer to the Johnson & Johnson vaccine, which requires just one shot, during the final two weeks of operation so that people do not have to sign up for a second dose elsewhere.

 State and county officials said they would have liked the program to continue, though it provided a small fraction of California’s overall shots.
-Each site has the capacity to vaccinate at least 6,000 people per day but have been administering up to 7,500 shots per day, according to the state Office of Emergency Services.
+Each site was set up to vaccinate 6,000 people per day but they have been administering up to 7,500 shots per day, according to the state Office of Emergency Services.
 Since the sites are federally managed, those shots are separate from California’s overall weekly allocation, which is now about 1.8 million shots per week.

 Gov. Gavin Newsom announced Thursday the state will allow everyone 16 and older to be eligible for the vaccine starting on April 15.
 Right now people 65 and over, younger people with certain health conditions and farmworkers, teachers and several other occupations are eligible.
 The state is soon expecting a much greater supply of doses.